almondtools/xrayinterface/MaintainingAndTrackingXRayInterfaces.md

 Maintaining and Tracking XRayInterfaces
 =======================================
 We have shown that XRayInterface provides a convenient interface to reflection.
 Yet it is not completely robust against refactorings.
 So we have to find a way to provide robustness with other means.
-Our Recommendation: Just write a test for each pair of closed classes and feature interfaces, e.g. for the upper example:
+Our recommendation: Just write a test for each pair of closed classes and feature interfaces, e.g. for the upper example:

 ```Java
 import static net.amygdalum.xrayinterface.XRayMatcher.providesFeaturesOf;